- During what is expected to be the final semester of a student's program of study, the student must file a formal application

 for graduation.
 If all degree requirements are not completed by the anticipated graduation date, then the student must re-apply

-for a future graduate term and again pay the $25 fee in order to graduate.
+and again pay the $25 fee in order to graduate.

 - All financial and procedural obligations to the institution must be met in order for the degree to be awarded.
 Students with